ronaktawde/ronaktawde/README.md

 * 🌍  I'm based in Mumbai, India
 * ✉️  You can contact me at [ronaktawde2@gmail.com](mailto:ronaktawde2@gmail.com)
-* 🧠  I'm learning MS Power BI Data Analyst Certification PL-300
+* 🧠  I'm learning Generative AI for Developers through Google Cloud and Vertex AI / Vertex AI Studio
-* 🤝  I'm open to collaborating on Healthcare AI projects like Lung cancer detection
+* 🤝  I'm open to collaborating on Coputer Vision projects
-* ⚡  I am researching on innovation in automobile and computer vision coding
+* ⚡  I'm interested to work as Machine Learning Engg. in Data Science Domain

 ### Skills